 Strong impulse bull leg

-Initial starting variable of almost all type 1 or type 4 short traps will be very strong impulsive bull leg on plenty of volume.
-If asset does not put in that variable it is highly unlikely for type 1 or type 4 trap to be set.
-Simply MM needs to bake that momentum to put the meat on asset and to start luring in shorts.
-The higher the microfloat asset goes the more aggression of shorts will be initiated.
-That impulsive leg could be in size of single M1 candle or in size of 20 candles, sometimes more sometimes less, the thing that matters most is that it needs to have overall good volume on it.
-For example 2 million volume push across the leg is a solid start.
+The initial starting variable of almost all type 1 or type 4 short traps will be a strong impulsive bull leg on plenty of volumes.
+If the asset does not put in that variable, it is improbable for the type 1 or type 4 trap to be set.
+Rigger needs to bake that momentum to put the meat on asset and start luring in shorts.
+The higher the microfloat asset goes, the more aggression of shorts will be initiated usually.
+That impulsive leg could be in the size of a single M1 candle or size of 20 candles, sometimes more, sometimes less; the thing that matters most is that it needs to have a good overall volume on it.
+For example, a 2 million volume push across the leg is a solid start.

-Once asset puts strong impulsive leg and it starts to build very symmetric structure with bid defense on demand (example FTFT bellow) it is highly likely that MM is setting up type 4 short trap (combo long trap at same time).
+Once the asset puts a strong impulsive leg and starts to build a very symmetric structure with bid defense on demand (example FTFT below), rigger is likely setting up a type 4 short trap (long combo trap).

-Strong impulsive bullish move and trap set afterwards on FTFT ticker example.
-Leg is highlighted by blue line.
+Strong impulsive bullish move and trap set afterward on FTFT ticker example.
+The leg is highlighted by the blue line.

 Putting it all together

-All variables put together, confirming potential rig .
-It is important to listen to all variables to match potential rig, it is not enough to say if asset is up 50% by last hour it is chance of short trap.
-Such statement will include to much data noise from stocks that are not rigged at all, thus it is key to have many variables match before "confirmation" can be made.
-Putting word confirmation in brackets, because at the end no-one really knows if market maker will pull the plug or actually play along.
-Timing is everything on trapped asset, to know at which stage of rig one should long on weakness and where to long on strength, or where to short into strength or short into weakness, this will all depend on which stage of trap the asset is on.
-When asset is heavy washing but reclaiming washes it is better to long on weakness (into drops) and when asset starts to put strong volume push and is holding it is better to long the strength.
-The biggest risk to reward short trade on type 1,2 and 4 traps will be after HOD clearout.
+All variables put together, confirming potential rig.
+It is essential to listen to all variables to match likely rig; it is not enough to say if the asset is up 50% by the last hour, it is a chance of a short trap.
+Such a statement will include too much data noise from stocks that are not rigged at all.
+Thus it is critical to have many variables match before "confirmation" can be made.
+Putting word confirmation in brackets, because at the end, no one really knows if the market maker will pull the plug or actually play along.
+Timing is everything on the trapped asset, to know at which stage of rig one should long on weakness and where to long on strength, or where to short into strength or short into weakness, this will all depend on which stage of trap the asset is on.
+When an asset is heavy washing but reclaiming washes, it is better to long on weakness (into drops), and when the asset starts to put strong volume push and is holding, it is better to long the strength.
+The biggest risk to reward short trade on type 1,2, and 4 traps will be after HOD clearout.

-Bellow example of rigged play on August 22th on ticker NETE.
-By the last 30 minutes all the variables matched and signaled potential trap in the making and EOD short squeeze.
-Sometimes asset will be clear from first 2 hours that it is rigged, and in some cases it might only become more obvious towards last hour before market close.
+Below is an example of rigged play on August 22th on ticker NETE.
+By the last 30 minutes, all the variables matched and signaled a potential trap in the making and EOD short squeeze.
+Sometimes asset will be clear from the first 2 hours that it is rigged, and in some cases, it might only become more obvious towards the last hour before the market close.
 And then there are those setups that only become clear after the fact in hindsight.

-Generally market always finds way to make trading harder.
-If there is type of assets such as microfloat stocks (often weaker companies) that have consistent dilutions or stronger supply and fade of news, then some market maker will find a way to make the "usual" asset behaviour into unusual, especially if too many short sellers get too comfortable.
-The same can be applied on crypto assets but in opposite direction - on demand side.
+Generally market always finds a way to make trading harder.
+If there is a type of assets such as microfloat stocks (often weaker companies) that have consistent dilutions or stronger supply and fade of news, then some market maker will find a way to make the "usual" asset behavior unusual, especially if too many short sellers get too comfortable.
+The same can be applied on crypto assets but in opposite direction - on the demand side.